bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 There are essentially three possibilities to accelerate the control loop:

-1. Send the bits faster over the bus, but this is limited by the baud rate of up to four megabaud (Robotis claims to achieve 4.5 MBaud, but this could not be reproduced)
+1. Send the bits faster over the bus, but this is limited by the baud rate of up to four megabaud (Robotis claims to achieve 4.5 MBaud, but we were not able to reproduce this)
 2. Compress the data, e.g. by using special commands to read multiple motors at once (sync read and sync write)
 3. Use more buses, in our case, one bus per limb would make sense